 Use only clean, dry ammunition of the proper caliber manufactured to U.S. Industry specifications, in good condition.
-With the short end of the magazine facing forward, place a round between the feed lips of the magazine with the bullet forward.
-Press the round down until it is held by the magazine feed lips.
-Place the next round and repeat until the desired number of cartridges are loaded.
+Place the cartridge on the top of the magazine, push the rim of the cartridge down on the rotor of the magazine at the widest point near the center.
+With the rotor pushed down slide the round toward the rear of the magazine.
+Each round after the first is pressed against the case of the round already positioned in the mag.
+Repeat the process until the desired number of cartridges are loaded.